clearent/ClearentIdtechIOSFramework/README.md

 You can use our [Clearent Cocoapod](https://github.com/clearent/CocoaPods) or [Carthage](https://github.com/Carthage/Carthage).

-:new: CocoaPods latest version is 2.0.15.
+:new: CocoaPods latest version is 3.2.9.
+We now support XCFrameworks.

 ### Carthage ###